All Episodes

 He knows what he's doing.

-The bottom line is that Barack Obama wants you to think things are bad and he wants you to think they're getting worse because he wants you in a state of crisis as much as possible.
+The bottom line is that Barack Obama wants you to think things are bad and he wants you to think they're getting worse because he wants you in as state of crisis as much as possible.

-I tried to explain this during the campaign.
+The more you suffer, I tried to explain this during the campaign.

-Like taking over the auto industry and telling them how to run it and taking over health care.
+The more you suffer, the more your perception is that we're going to hell, the more you will be willing to let Obama and his magic fix everything, like taking over the auto industry and telling them how to run it and taking over health care.

 Let me give some details here from the story by Jonathan Weissman and Deborah Solomon in the Wall Street Journal.